chmouel/batzconverter/README.md

 ## Settings

-Open the script and look for the `tzone` hashtable, where you can add or remove a tz.
+Open the script and look for the `TIME_ZONE` variable (which is a bash array/hashtable), where you can customize the default `TIME_ZONE`.

 The format is :

     "TZ_Alias_Name"="Timezone"